okochepasova/tournament/README.txt

 -------------------------------------------------------------------------------
 Make sure you have Git, Vagrant, VirtualBox and Python installed.

-Right click on the empty space inside your folder and chose "Git Bash Here".
+Right click on the empty space inside your folder and choose "Git Bash Here".
-Start up the Virtual Machine, change directory to "vagrant/tournament", and run "psql" followed by "\i tournament.sql" to build and access the database.
+Start up the Virtual Machine and change to the tournament directory.
+  $ vagrant up
+  $ vagrant ssh
+  ~$ cd /vagrant/tournament

+Please note that your path may differ.
+In that case, start at the vagrant directory and use "ls" to view all available items.
+Search until you find the correct path.

+Run PSQL.
+To create the database and connect to it, use the commands: vagrant => CREATE DATABASE tournament;
+  vagrant => \c tournament;
+  tournament => \i tournament.sql;
+  tournament =>
+Exit PSQL "\q".

 Type in "python tournament_test.py".
-You can rename your database by running "\c tournament" while inside the psql interface.
+In order to reset your database: enter into PSQL and repeat steps 2 & 3 from above.

 -------------------------------------------------------------------------------
     Copyright
 -------------------------------------------------------------------------------
+The starter code was provided by Udacity.
+All changes where made by me.